Sexual Assault Prevention

 Will my parents be called?

-Not without your permission, unless you are under 18 years of age.
-In the case of a life-threatening emergency, the hospital may call your closest relative.
+Not without your permission.
+In the case of a life-threatening emergency, the hospital may call your closest relative, but the nature of your injuries will not be disclosed.

 How can you keep the person who hurt me away?